Yamaha 90 Outboard Water Pump Repair

 Step 14.
 Reinstall the upper water pump housing and the four 12mm bolts and tighten them.

 Step 15.
 Apply marine grease to the splines at the top of the driveshaft and the splines on the shift shaft that's next to the water pump assembly.

 Step 16.
 Reattach the lower casing to the upper casing.
 As you slide the lower unit up, you'll need to make sure the driveshaft splines are correctly lined up.
 Next, ensure the water pickup tube has cleared the upper casing, and then ensure the shift shaft splines have engaged.

 PRO TIP: Have one of the 12mm mounting bolts ready, so you can thread it into place to hold the lower casing once you have the lower unit lined up and seated back up on the upper casing.

 Step 17.
 Quickly reinstall the remaining three mounting bolts to minimize the strain on the first bolt, and tighten all four bolts to 29 foot-pounds with a torque wrench.

 Step 18.
 Reinstall the 12mm mounting bolt under the trim tab, and torque it to 29 foot-pounds.

 Step 19.
-Reinstall the trim tab (making sure to line up the mark you made earlier if you followed our PRO TIP in Step 1) and replace the plastic cap at the top of the lower casing.
+Reinstall the trim tab and replace the plastic cap at the top of the lower casing.